ekrell/auto_label_images/README.md

 # auto_label_images

-- This repo contains 2 scripts that I use to add a textbox to a batch of images
+- This repo contains 2 scripts that I use to add a textbox to a batch of images.
-- The textbox is a located in the bottom-left corner
+- The textbox is located in the bottom-left corner.
 - There are 2 scripts:
-  - `add_btmleft_image_text.py`: a generic script for adding the textbox to a single image
+  - `add_btmleft_image_text.py`: a generic script for adding the textbox to a single image.
-  - `auto_label_by_filename.sh`: a NOT generic script for labeling a batch of images in a directory based on their filename
+  - `auto_label_by_filename.sh`: a NOT generic script for labeling a batch of images in a directory based on their filename.

 I created these scripts to add information to photos of dishes from restaurants.
-Specifically, I am exploring the world of Asian cuisine and created this system for a photo album where each dish is labeled with its (1) name, (2) restauarant, (3) city.
+Specifically, I am exploring the world of Asian cuisine and created this system for a photo album where each dish is labeled with its (1) name, (2) restauarant, and (3) city.

 ### Before: